This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 Both bleach and rubbing alcohol work amazingly well in cleaning but only when used separately as cleaning agents.
 But mixing these two can be a very bad decision.

 When we combine bleach and rubbing alcohol, we get hydrochloric acid and chloroform.
-Chloroform is the liquid used by kidnappers to knock their victims unconscious (you might have seen in some movies!).
+Chloroform is the liquid used by kidnappers to knock their victims unconscious (you might have seen it in some movies!).

 Even though the chloroform that forms from the combination of these household cleaners isn’t as potent and concentrated, it still is harmful and can cause damage to your lungs, kidneys, eyes, skin, etc.